 10/11/2025

 Living with incontinence, or caring for someone who does, requires reliable information and effective solutions.
 In Australia, a wide range of high-quality continence aids is available to help manage this condition, promoting dignity, independence, and skin health.
-This guide provides a neutral, fact-based overview of the types of incontinence products available, their purposes, and how to navigate support systems like the NDIS.
+This guide provides a neutral, fact-based overview of the types of products available, their purposes, and how to navigate support systems like the NDIS.

 Understanding Incontinence and the Goal of Continence Care